juev/awesome-stars/README.md

 ## JavaScript

+- [ArchGPT/insomnium](https://github.com/ArchGPT/insomnium) – Insomnium is a fast local API testing tool that is privacy-focus and 100% local.
+For testing GraphQL, REST, WebSockets and gRPC.
+This is a fork of https://github.com/Kong/insomnia
 - [stackernews/stacker.news](https://github.com/stackernews/stacker.news) – It's like Hacker News but we pay you Bitcoin.
 - [adamwalach/openvpn-web-ui](https://github.com/adamwalach/openvpn-web-ui) – Web interface (with golang backend) for monitoring and administration of OpenVPN server
 - [dnakov/little-rat](https://github.com/dnakov/little-rat) – 🐀 Small chrome extension to monitor (and optionally block) other extensions' network calls